kernelshreyak/kernelshreyak/README.md

 - 👋 Hello there, I’m Shreyak Chakraborty
 - 👀 I’m interested in all kinds of web applications development in Python,JavaScript and PHP.
 Also interested in Ethereum Blockchain Development
-- 🌱 I’m currently learning Advanced NodeJS and Python web frameworks(Django,Flask)
+- 🌱 I’m currently learning Advanced NodeJS and data structures and algorithms in C++ and Python
 - 📫 You can reach me at shreyak.rekshda@gmail.com
 - My resume is available <a target="_blank" href="https://kernelshreyak.github.io/Shreyak_CV_fullstack.pdf">here</a>